icinganalysis/icinganalysis.github.io/content/NACA-TN-1793.md

 therefore required before the design limits for ice-prevention systems can be stated with reasonable certainty.
 >
+>APPARATUS AND METHOD
+>
+>Rotating-Cylinder Measurements
+>
+>Measurements of liquid water content, mean-effective drop diameter, and drop-size distribution were calculated from the weight of ice collected on each of four rotating aluminum cylinders of 1/8, 1/2, 1 1/4, and 3-inch diameters.
+The procedure used to calculate the desired quantities was similar to that outlined in reference 6, except that a density of 0.8 was assumed for all be deposits in calculating the average cylinder diameter during the exposure period.
+Because of flight conditions, this procedure was used in place of the more tedious, but slightly more accurate, method of measurement of the thickness of the ice deposited on each cylinder.
+For all computations the velocity in the vicinity of the cylinders. was assumed equal to the true airspeed of the airplane.
+Once a desired icing condition was encountered, as many runs as possible were made in order to approximate a continuous record of the cloud characteristics.
+>
+>Free Air Temperature
+>
+>Flight temperature measurements were made by means of a resistance-bulb thermometer shielded to eliminate radiation effects and direct impact of water.
+The thermometer was subject to kinetic heating because of the speed of the airplane.
+Corrections for the kinetic heating were obtained by the procedure outlined in reference 4.
+>
+> ...
+>
 > Comparison of Data with Proposed Design Conditions
 Tentative estimates of the most severe icing conditions likely to be encountered in flight are contained in reference 4.
 The